dawid-kaminski/endless-admin-template-clone/readme.md

 ### How to view the project 📀

-In order to see the project simply clone the repository and run the index.html file in your browser.
+#### In order to see the project simply clone the repository and run the index.html file in your browser.
 &nbsp;
 ---

 ### Contact

+#### You can contact me via my personal Email: dawidk65@gmail.com
 &nbsp;
-##### You can contact me via my personal Email: dawidk65@gmail.com
-&nbsp;
 ---

 ### License

+#### This project is licensed under the MIT License
 &nbsp;
-##### This project is licensed under the MIT License
-&nbsp;
 ---

 ### Acknowledgments

-&nbsp;
-##### Endless Project is my first repository in which I have recreated an existing website for training purposes.
+#### Endless Project is my first repository in which I have recreated an existing website for training purposes.
 I wanted to put my acquired front-end skills into practice and design a website.
 &nbsp;